John3/awesome-torque3d/README.md

 ### Action Adventure
 - [AlterVerse](https://www.alterverse.com/) - [1](http://steamcommunity.com/sharedfiles/filedetails/?id=446054581) - [2](http://www.indiedb.com/games/the-alterverse-project) Is a VR world and game creation platform (Play our games or create your own!).
 Try to complete the engaging quest in single player mode and/or join the crew of an existing ship and raid the cargo of others.
 Challenge your friends to dog fights and play the space-age Draft Ball.
-(Is development)
+(In development)
 - [DeadlyMatter](http://www.deadlymatter.com/) - [1](http://www.indiedb.com/games/deadlymatter) The world is ruled by a secret society.
 You role is to prevent the production of antimatter by sabotaging the facilities and extract the source material.
 (In development)
 - [Twisty's Asylum Escapades](http://asylumescapades.com) - [1](http://www.indiedb.com/games/twistys-asylum-escapades/) - [Store Steam](http://store.steampowered.com/app/506760/)  is a darkly fun action/adventure game with Metroidvania-like elements about a lovable floating brain monster trying to escape from an insane asylum.